 Rose Hill Middle School pottery students got hands-on experience practicing Raku, a traditional Japanese pottery technique, with a special guest from Seattle Pottery Supply.

 Lake Washington School District (LWSD) will have a Capital Projects Levy on the April 23, 2019 ballot.
 Below are answers to some common questions.

 Capital Projects Levy

-- Lake Washington is building more classrooms needed to support our growing enrollment.
+- Lake Washington needs more classrooms for students to support our rapid enrollment growth.

 - The 2019 Levy maintains the current rate with no tax rate increase.